jaycollett/TCFSermonSearcher/README.md

 - **User-Friendly Interface** – Simple and intuitive design for easy navigation.
 - **Fast & Efficient** – Optimized search functionality for quick results.

-## Installation
+## Running with Docker

-To set up TCFSermonSearcher locally, follow these steps:
+The recommended way to run TCFSermonSearcher is via Docker.
+Follow these steps:

 1. **Clone the Repository**
    ```sh